-CPUs : 40 Cores
+• CPUs: 40 Cores

-Hadoop YARN Architecture.
+Understanding Hadoop YARN Architecture

 alt text

-Diagram
+YARN Architecture Diagram

 Hadoop Yarn Arch